-Tokyo Olympic tickets will be sold via the internet, Japan-related travel companies like JTB, and at ticket vending machines at convenience stores in Japan.
+Tokyo Olympic tickets will be sold via the internet, Japan-related travel companies like JTB, the Olympic Committee in your own country, and at ticket vending machines at convenience stores in Japan.
 Sale dates have not been released yet, but we’ll have them for you as soon as they are.

 - For people living outside of Japan, the best way to purchase tickets will be online or from Japan-related travel agencies like JTB, which have online and physical presence in many countries outside Japan.

 - As soon as sale dates and purchase locations are announced, we will announce them on this page.

 For information on the location of events, see our Tokyo Olympic Venues page.

 See my detailed guide about the best places to stay in Tokyo during the Tokyo Olympics - you'll need to choose carefully to minimize your travelling time.
 Tokyo is huge!